 Section 7310.
-MHP Supportive Services Plan Requirements.
+MHP Supportive Services Plan Requirements

-- (a) Supportive Services plans must address the needs of the target Special Needs Population served.
-Where MHP and VHHP are assisting the same Units, and there is a conflict between the Supportive Services Plan requirements, the Supportive Services Plan requirements of VHHP shall prevail. - Certain intake, coordination and referral duties may be performed by a resident services coordinator or other services specialist, rather than by a Case Manager with prior written approval by the Department.
-Sponsors and LSPs are responsible for ensuring that the nature and manner of service delivery is appropriate for the target population. - (b) A preliminary plan shall be submitted by the Sponsor at time of application.
+(a) Supportive Services plans must address the needs of the target Special Needs Population served.Where MHP and VHHP are assisting the same Units, and there is a conflict between the Supportive Services Plan requirements, the Supportive Services Plan requirements of VHHP shall prevail.

+Certain intake, coordination and referral duties may be performed by a resident services coordinator or other services specialist, rather than by a Case Manager with prior written approval by the Department.
+Sponsors and LSPs are responsible for ensuring that the nature and manner of service delivery is appropriate for the target population.

+- (b) A preliminary plan shall be submitted by the Sponsor at time of application.
 Prior to the permanent closing of the MHP loan, the Sponsor shall finalize the plan and obtain the Department's express written approval thereof.
-The plan shall include: - (1) A description of the specific population to be served; - (2) A description of the tenant selection criteria and process for the units serving the designated Special Needs Populations.
+The plan shall include: - (1) A description of the specific population to be served;

+- (2) A description of the tenant selection criteria and process for the units serving the designated Special Needs Populations.
 The tenant selection criteria and processes must comply with all applicable state and federal fair housing laws as required in Section 7314(a) below and UMR Section 8305.
-For projects serving populations that are Homeless, Chronically Homeless, or At Risk of Homelessness, the plan must indicate how the Project will be connected to the local CES, where operational, and how the Project will conform to Housing First practices set forth in Welfare and Institutions Code Section 8255.
-Where CES is not operational, or where referrals for the Homeless, Chronically Homeless, or At Risk of Homelessness are not being made, another tenant referral system shall be used for Special Needs Populations which prioritizes based on need and barriers to housing stability; - (3) A description of the specific services to be provided.
-Any off-site services should be easily accessible, with the on-site services provider being responsible for helping tenants connect easily and effectively to transportation and services in the community; - For Projects with Assisted Units serving Special Needs Populations that require intensive services, specifically including high acuity Homeless and Chronically Homeless populations (as well as other populations as determined by the Department), services to be provided must include at a minimum, on-site Comprehensive Case Management as well as on or off-site mental health care, physical health care and substance use services;
+For projects serving Homeless, including Chronically Homeless populations, the plan must indicate how the Project will be connected to the local CES, where operational, and how the Project will conform to Housing First practices set forth in Welfare and Institutions Code Section 8255.
+Where CES is not operational, or where Chronically Homeless or Homeless are not being referred, another tenant referral system shall be used for Special Needs Populations which prioritizes based on need and barriers to housing stability. - (3) A description of the specific services to be provided.
+Any off-site services should be easily accessible, with the on-site services provider being responsible for helping tenants connect easily and effectively to transportation and services in the community;

+For Projects with Assisted Units serving Special Needs Populations that require intensive services, specifically including high acuity Homeless and Chronically Homeless populations (as well as other populations as determined by the Department), services to be provided must include at a minimum, on-site Comprehensive Case Management as well as on or off-site mental health care, physical health care and substance use services;